Welcome to Class 5

 In DT, we will have the opportunity to create our own soft toys, following the design process; research, design, create and evaluate.
 We will learn to sew blanket stitch and thread our needles independently.

 This term in RE, we will be considering the significance of the synagogue in Judaism.
 We will look at Orthodox and Reform synagogues, comparing them to the role of the church in Christianity.
 We will then consider the role of giving at Christmas in Christianity, exploring the question “How and why do Christians give to others at Christmas?”, in particular we will focus on Operation Christmas Child.

 This half term, we will continue to develop our phonetical and cultural knowledge of French.
 We will be revisiting our French phonics using actions to help us recall key sounds and vocabulary.
 To progress in our conversational French, we will be looking at how to respond to some key questions we may be asked when meeting somebody.
 In the second half of the term, we will be looking into some places of interest in France, considering where in France we would like to visit.
 We love having the opportunity to learn about the exciting world around us!

-To ensure that everyone can take part in PE lessons, it is important that children have their PE kit in school, sports trainers and a water bottle.
 On a Thursday, we are lucky enough to go swimming.
 Please ensure that children come to school with their swimwear and a towel.